luau/UniversalSynSaveInstance/README.md

 - [x] Add --!native tag just in case
 - [ ] Auto-Detect DataTypes/ValueType Categories of Properties (CFrame, UDim2 so on)
 - [ ] Bring said DataType serializer into an outside function
+- [ ] Add table.clone instead {} in some cases if possible
+- [ ] Store all functions outside that are used during saveinstancing for sake of performance
+- [ ] Check if table.concat is actually the fastest way as compared to other alternatives